software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 }
 ```

-The `loadUserByUsername` method will need to return a `User` object based on the username provided by the paramater or throw an `UsernameNotFoundException` exception if no user is found.
+The `loadUserByUsername` method will need to return a `UserDetails` object based on the username provided by the paramater or throw an `UsernameNotFoundException` exception if no user is found.

-The [authentication example](https://github.com/software-development-project-1/authentication-example) project demonstrates how the application's authentication can be implemented.
-Explore the project's code for useful examples that you can apply for the user story's implementation.

 {: .important-title }